 What drew you to an apprenticeship?

-After considering going to University, I decided that doing an apprenticeship would be more beneficial to myself as I would be able to earn a wage and still have the opportunity to gain a good qualification.
+After considering going to University, I decided that doing an apprenticeship would be more beneficial to me as I would be able to earn a wage and still have the opportunity to gain a good qualification.

 What drew you to doing a business admin qualification with Intraining over another apprenticeship position?